Supported Postgres versions

 Create RDS Postgres Peer in PeerDB

-Through the PeerDB UI, create the RDS Postgres Peer using the peerdb_user
+Through the PeerDB UI, create the RDS Postgres Peer using thepeerdb_user that you created in the previous step.

 Create peer drop down